 Each orbit state time history shall be time-ordered to be monotonically increasing, with the exception that the message creator may indicate a change in state over which interpolation should not be performed by providing exactly two consecutive lines containing a duplicate timestamp (e.g. following application of an impulsive maneuver or spacecraft or orbit event).
 In the case of such a duplicate timestamp, interpolation prior to the duplicate timestamp shall use the first of the two duplicate timestamp orbit states, and interpolation after the duplicate timestamp shall use the second of the two.

-If the user includes orbit states at key events, those events should be annotated as such by a preceding descriptive comment line.
+If the user includes orbit states at key mission event times, it is recommended that those mission event states be annotated as such by a preceding descriptive comment line.

 Time tags of consecutive orbit states within the ordered sequence may be separated by uniform or non-uniform step size(s).